usnistgov/ejsonschema/README.md

 ## Dependencies

-The xjsonschema library has the following dependencies:
+The ejsonschema library has the following dependencies:

-   * python 2.7.x  (python 3.x not yet supported)
+   * python 2.7, 3.5 or later
-   * jsonschema 2.5.x or later
+   * jsonschema 2.5.x (support for draft4 or earlier only)
    * jsonspec 0.9.16 or later
    * requests